Prerequisites for Masters in Cyber Security: Your 2020 Guide

 Relevant work experience

-Many schools prefer applicants who have both an undergraduate degree and a designated amount of relevant professional experience.
+Many schools prefer applicants who have both an undergraduate degree and some relevant professional experience.
 Your work experience could include jobs in information assurance, digital forensics, penetration testing, or other niche areas of IT or cyber security.

 Candidates with extensive industry experience may have the option to pursue an accelerated cyber security program.
 These programs, pursued full-time, can be completed in as few as 14 months.